FAQs

 We encourage students and faculty to seek out new modes of learning, knowledge, and skills that go beyond the traditional degree in music or theology.
 The Institute is the ideal environment in which to make these connections.

-All Institute faculty offer courses that enhance the curricula of their respective schools and reflect the mission of the Institute.
+All Institute faculty offer courses within the curricula of their respective schools which reflect the mission of the Institute.
 Many of the courses are interdisciplinary and may be cross-listed.
 Course listings are available online.

 ISM students have numerous unique opportunities for shared learning and community.
 They immediately become immersed in a lively culture of cross-disciplinary activities ranging from musical performances to liturgies, from lectures to art exhibitions, from poetry readings to films, from symposia to the classroom experience.
 ISM students have front-row seats to some of the most engaging learning in the world in sacred music, worship, and the related arts.